Home » Las Vegas Hotels & In-Casino Betting 2025 » Cosmopolitan Sportsbook Review

 No complimentary drinks if you bet small

-Located at 3600 South Las Vegas Boulevard, the Cosmopolitan of Las Vegas and its two towers stand at the heart of America’s Playground at the northwest corner of Harmon Avenue and Las Vegas Boulevard.
+Located at 3708 South Las Vegas Boulevard, The Cosmopolitan of Las Vegas sits at the center of the Strip, at the southwest corner of Harmon Avenue and Las Vegas Boulevard.
+Its two glass towers overlook one of the busiest intersections in the city, surrounded by other top sportsbooks like those at Aria and Planet Hollywood.

 Identity rewards members receive exclusive offers for casino play, terrace suites, dining and drinks, concerts and poolside entertainment.